 More here: https://library.unt.edu/digital-collections/

-CoRSAL has applied to be a part of the Documenting Endangered Languages and Musics Archive Network (DELAMAN).
-DELAMAN membership is open to organisations actively engaged in “preserving primary data and other resources of endangered languages and cultures” through archiving.
+CoRSAL is an associate member of the Digital Endangered Languages and Musics Archives Network (DELAMAN).
+DELAMAN membership is open to organizations actively engaged in “preserving primary data and other resources of endangered languages and cultures” through archiving.

 More here: http://www.delaman.org/